Autoimmune Series Part 3: How Inflammatory Bowel Diseases can affect Your Oral Health

 Differences Between these Two Diseases

-Although symptoms are similar, there are several differences between these two diseases.
-Both must be diagnosed by a gastroenterologist to avoid misdiagnosis.
-Crohn’s disease can take place anywhere along the GI tract, from the mouth to the anus.
-The most common area targeted is in the small intestine, just before the colon (ileum).
+Although the symptoms are similar, several differences exist between these two diseases.
+A gastroenterologist must diagnose both conditions to avoid misdiagnosis.
+Crohn’s disease can occur anywhere along the GI tract, from the mouth to the anus.
+Typically, the most common area affected is the small intestine, just before the colon (ileum).

-Like most autoimmune diseases the cause(s) of IBD are not well known.
-Research points to environmental and genetic factors being the likely causes.
-The result is an immune response that when triggered by environmental factors attacks the cells in the GI tract.
-The symptoms of IBD are similar between both Crohn’s and Colitis and many times can be misdiagnosed.
+Like most autoimmune diseases, researchers do not fully understand the cause(s) of IBD.
+Environmental and genetic factors likely contribute to the condition.
+This combination triggers an immune response that attacks the cells in the GI tract.
+Moreover, the symptoms of IBD are similar in both Crohn’s and Colitis, which can often lead to misdiagnosis.

 Common Symptoms: